 Mr. Argabright first discussed how NCDOT's project prioritization process works.
-The process begins with SPOT Online, the agency's online project prioritization evaluation system.
-SPOT Online is a Geographic Information System (GIS)-based web application that captures project information and uses it to generate a score through a data-driven process.
-According to NCDOT, the defining qualities of SPOT Online are that it is user friendly and provides the ability to generate cost estimates and manage project scoring.
+The process begins with SPOT On!ine, the agency's online project prioritization evaluation system.
+SPOT On!ine is a Geographic Information System (GIS)-based web application that captures project information and uses it to generate a score through a data-driven process.
+According to NCDOT, the defining qualities of SPOT On!ine are that it is user friendly and provides the ability to generate cost estimates and manage project scoring.
 Key capabilities include geoprocessing features used for scoring; incorporation of multi-modal elements; and the ability to manually define project areas.